 In this section we describe the effect of the discretization on the propagation of modes on the lattice.
 In continuous space, the Fourier transform (FT) of the Laplacian operator for differential equations is quite simple and reads:

-This relation gets modified on the lattice, where we transform the field with the Discrete Fourier Transform (DFT), as pointed out in \cite{hlattice}.
+As it is well known, this relation gets modified on the lattice \cite{press1986numerical}, where we transform the field with the Discrete Fourier Transform (DFT) (as pointed out for example in \cite{hlattice}).
 It can be easily derived from \cref{eq:discretelaplacian} and \cref{eq:iDFT} that:

 where we introduced the effective modes $k_{\text{eff}}$ as:

 Contrarily to what happen in the continuous case, this relation differs significantly from the value of the $k-$modes of the reciprocal lattice of \cref{eq:modes} $ k_{\text{eff},{l_1,l_2,l_3}} \neq k_{\text{lat},l_1,l_2,l_3}$.
 Indeed, $k_{\text{lat}}$ and $k_{\text{eff}}$ are only equal in the limit $l_1,l_2,l_3\ll N$.
 Note that the expression for $k_{\rm eff}$ of \cref{eq:keff} depends on the definition of the lattice Laplacian of \cref{eq:discretelaplacian}.
 A different choice of the numerical stencil for the Laplacian would lead to a different expression for $k_{\rm eff}$.